drhdev/mdosnapshots/README.md

 **5. Log File Not Updating:**

 *Solution:*
-- Ensure the script has write permissions to the directory where `dosnapshots.log` is stored.
+- Ensure the script has write permissions to the directory where `mdosnapshots.log` is stored.
 - Check if the log rotation is causing issues.

 ## Contributing

 Contributions are welcome!
-If you have suggestions, improvements, or encounter issues, feel free to open an [issue](https://github.com/drhdev/dosnapshots/issues) or submit a [pull request](https://github.com/drhdev/dosnapshots/pulls).
+If you have suggestions, improvements, or encounter issues, feel free to open an [issue](https://github.com/drhdev/mdosnapshots/issues) or submit a [pull request](https://github.com/drhdev/mdosnapshots/pulls).

 ### How to Contribute: